Traitorous eight: Frictions

 Historians and colleagues generally agree that Shockley was a poor manager and businessman.
 From early childhood he was prone to outbursts of unprovoked aggression, which were suppressed only due to the internal discipline of his past working environment.
 He also tended to see rivals, even in his own subordinates.

-On November 1, 1956, it was announced that the 1956 Nobel Prize in Physics would be awarded to Shockley, Bardeen, and Brattain.
+On November 1, 1956, it was announced that the 1956 Nobel Prize in Physics would be awarded to Shockley, John Bardeen, and Walter Brattain.
 The related public events of November–December overtired Shockley and took him away from the lab at a time when it had several management problems.
 Despite the festivities, the atmosphere in the lab was unhealthy.

 Although Shockley was never diagnosed by psychiatrists, historians characterized Shockley's state of mind in 1956–1957 as paranoia or autism.
 All phone calls were recorded, and the staff was not allowed to share their results with each other, which was not feasible since they all worked in a small building.
 Shockley, not trusting his employees, was sending their reports to Bell Labs for double-checking.
-At some point, he sent the entire lab for a lie detector test, though everyone refused.
+At some point, he demanded the entire lab submit to a lie detector test, though everyone refused.

-The team started losing its members, starting with Jones, a technologist, who left in January 1957 due to a conflict with Grinich and Hoerni.
+The team started losing its members, starting with Valdes, the most experienced, who quit about a year after he was hired.
+This was followed by the departure of Jones, a technologist, who left in January 1957 due to a conflict with Grinich and Hoerni.
 Noyce and Moore then stood on different sides: Moore led the dissidents, whereas Noyce stood behind Shockley and tried to resolve conflicts.
 Shockley appreciated that and considered Noyce as his sole support in the group.